Insta360Develop/CameraSDK-iOS/README.md

 ## <a name="INS_Protocol_Audio_Video_Stream" />Working with audio & video streams</a>

 Audio and video stream is based on INS protocol.
-If you need to use the streams, make sure that the `INSCameraManager.cameraState` is `INSCameraStateConnected`. see [INS Protocol connection](#INS_Protocol)
+If you need to preview the camera in real time, make sure that the `INSCameraManager.cameraState` is `INSCameraStateConnected`. see [INS Protocol connection](#INS_Protocol)

 ### <a name="Control_center" />Control center - `INSCameraMediaSession`</a>